kubernetes-sigs/kueue/site/content/en/docs/admission-check-controllers/provisioning.md

 ## Usage

-To use the Provisioning AdmissionCheck, create an [AdmissionCheck](docs/concepts/admission_check) with `kueue.x-k8s.io/provisioning-request` as a `.spec.controllerName` and create a ProvisioningRequest configuration using a `ProvisioningRequestConfig` object.
-See an example below.
+To use the Provisioning AdmissionCheck, create an [AdmissionCheck](/docs/concepts/admission_check) with `kueue.x-k8s.io/provisioning-request` as a `.spec.controllerName` and create a ProvisioningRequest configuration using a `ProvisioningRequestConfig` object.

+Next, you need to reference the AdmissionCheck from the ClusterQueue, as detailed in [Admission Check usage](/docs/concepts/admission_check#usage).

+See [below](#setup) for a full setup.

 ## ProvisioningRequest configuration

-There are two ways to configure ProvisioningRequest sent for your Jobs.
+There are two ways to configure the ProvisioningRequests that Kueue creates for your Jobs.

 - **ProvisioningRequestConfig:** This configuration in the AdmissionCheck applies to all the jobs that go through this check.
 It enables you to set `provisioningClassName`, `managedResources`, and `parameters`